okcoders/curriculum/Module-3/FreeCodeCampCourses.md

 ## Pre-Work For Day 7

+## Pre-Work For Day 8

+## Coding Challenges (to be done throughout)

+- Convert Celsius to Fahrenheit
+- Reverse a String
+- Factorialize a Number
+- Find the Longest Word in a String
+- Return Largest Numbers in Arrays
+- Confirm the Ending
+- Repeat a String Repeat a String
+- Truncate a String
+- Finders Keepers
+- Boo who
+- Title Case a Sentence
+- Slice and Splice
+- Falsy Bouncer
+- Where do I Belong
+- Mutations
+- Chunky Monkey
 - Sum All Numbers in a Range
 - Diff Two Arrays
 - Seek and Destroy